unicode-org/cldr/docs/ldml/tr35-keyboards.md

 - `e\u{0300}\m{marker}\u{0320}` (original)
 - `e\m{marker}\u{0320}\u{0300}` (NFD)

-The principle is that the marker stays 'glued' to the following character, in this case the `\u{0320}`.
-If a marker occurs at the end of input or at the end of a normalization-safe segment, the marker is 'glued' to the end of that segment during the course of normalization for the current keystroke.
-As another example:
+During a processing step, such as appending a keystroke or one stage of applying a transform, the marker is 'glued' to the _following_ character.
+In the above example, `\m{marker}` was 'glued' to the `\u{0320}`.
+If a marker occured at the end of input or at the end of a normalization-safe segment, the marker is 'glued' to the end of that segment during that normalization step.

+The 'gluing' is only applicable during one particular processing step.
+It does not persist or affect further processing steps or future keystrokes.

+A second example:

 **Example 2**